Image Processing Projects

 6. Air Pollution Checker

 Today most of us have been suffering from the pollution crisis.
 You can easily spot the difference between a cloudy or polluted environment just by looking at the sky, and this can be the main driving source of this project.
 The input for the application would be the image from the user via their mobile application or web portal depending upon the deployment, and after processing them, the result would be displayed on the screen.
+This is one of the excellent image processing projects for beginners.

 For this project, you will need a huge dataset of cloudy, polluted, and clear sky images.
 Some of it is available on Kaggle, which is the Hub for data science and machine learning datasets, and some of them you can create of your own!